 - Be prepared to act as IT

 This one is important.
-Not all party guests are equally tech-savvy, which means you might need to help some guests join the video chat, especially if it’s their first time.
-Make sure you’re ready 15 minutes early, so you’re free to assist!
+You won’t want to miss a moment, and not everyone joining the party will be equally tech-savvy.
+If you’re the host, this means you might need to help some guests join the video chat, especially if it’s their first time.
+As a guest, you can help ease the host’s stress by testing your connections ahead of time.
+A good rule of thumb is to make sure you’re ready 15 minutes early, so you’re free to address any technical difficulties.